July 8, 2015

 I weighed out 5 oz servings and pressed them.
 Weighing isn’t necessary but I figured, I’ve got the scale and this is so easy I’ve got to throw in a step or two to make is seem like I have a real project.
 Finally, sprinkle a little kosher salt and black pepper on them.

 Patties can often turn into meat balls rather than staying flat.
-As a result, you get a little round ball in the middle of a bun.
+As a result, you get a little meat ball in the middle of a bun.
 The solution to that (thanks America’s Test Kitchen and Mike Vrobel) is to put a little dimple in the patty.
 I used the bottom of a shot glass.
 My patties stayed relatively flat, but I think I could have “dimpled” them a little more.

 Then on to the grill to cook over medium direct heat.